What Products and Services are Subject to Sales Tax?

 Find out If Your State Collects Sales Taxes

-Most states collect sales taxes on products on services.
+Most states collect sales taxes.
 Five states - Alaska, Delaware, Montana, New Hampshire, and Oregon - do not collect statewide sales taxes.
 Of these, Alaska and Montana allow localities to charge sales taxes.
-(From the Tax Foundation).

 Sales Taxes on Internet Products and Services

-The landscape of internet sales tax is continually changing.
-A recent (2018) Supreme Court decision opened the way for more states to charge sales taxes on sales over the internet.
-As of December 2018, 24 states now collect sales tax on internet transactions.
+The landscape of internet sales tax is continually changing, and a recent (2018) Supreme Court decision opened the way for more states to charge sales taxes on sales over the internet.
+As of December 2019, 43 states collect sales tax on internet transactions.
 Most only collect the tax on sellers who have more than 200 internet transactions or $100,000 in sales each year.

 Sales Taxes on Services

 Since the 1930s, U.S. states have been collecting sales taxes.
 In the beginning, sales taxes were only collected on products (tangible personal property).
-Two major factors have driven the inclusion of services in state sales taxes:
+Two major trends have driven the inclusion of sales taxes on services:

 - More and more businesses are service-oriented, and